Alex Murdaugh trial: Here's where things stand in the South Carolina double murder case

 What happens next?

-The jury of 12 men and women from Colleton County is next expected to visit the crime scene.
+The jury of 12 men and women from Colleton County visited the crime scene before closing arguments began.

 Following closing arguments, the jury will begin deliberation of the four counts Murdaugh is charged with — the murder of Paul Murdaugh, the murder of Maggie Murdaugh and two counts of possession of a weapon during a crime.
-If found guilty, he faces up to 30 years to life.
+He faces up to 30 years to life if convicted.

+If necessary, the jury will deliberate through the weekend, court officials said Wednesday.

 No matter how the jury finds Murdaugh on these counts, he will also face another trial in the future over the numerous financial crimes.